-Given the size of our community and the size of our volunteer base, we ask that our veteran dancers make a point to embody these principals in their dancing and personal interactions at Bailonga.
-When it is safe to do so, remind dancers who are visiting from outside our community or are new to the area, of these principals if it becomes apparent they don’t intend to follow them, or direct the offended party to report the incident to a volunteer.
+Given the size of our community and the fact that organizers cannot be everywhere at once, we ask that our veteran dancers make a point to embody the principals of Bailonga in their dancing and personal interactions.
+When it is safe to do so, remind dancers who are visiting from outside our community or are new to the area, of these principals if it becomes apparent they don’t intend to follow them, or direct the violated party to report the incident to an organizer.

-Take care of new dancers and go out of your way to welcome them into the community.
+Take care of new dancers and beginners: Go out of your way to welcome them into the community.
 Invite them to sit with you, introduce them to dancers near their level, and offer to dance with them.

-As often as possible, disrupt bigotry and disrespectful behavior when you see it, especially when it is against new dancers, women, people from the LGBT community, people of color, or any other difference in background or appearance that is similarly irrelevant to dancing.
+Disrupt bigotry and disrespectful behavior that you witness: Verbally push back on the problematic assertions or actions and/or report the issue to an organizer, especially when it is against new dancers, women, people from the LGBT community, people of color, or any other difference in background or appearance that is similarly irrelevant to dancing.

-While volunteers of Bailonga reserve the right to enforce the rules above at their discretion depending on the severity of the offense, officially, you can expect our enforcement to generally follow these guidelines:
+While organizers of Bailonga reserve the right to enforce the rules above at their discretion depending on the severity of the violation, you can expect our enforcement to generally follow these guidelines:

-- After 1 complaint, the offender will be given a verbal warning and reminder of the expectations they’ve agreed to in entering the space.
+- After 1 complaint, the violator will be given a verbal warning and reminder of the expectations they’ve agreed to in entering the space.

-- After 2 complaints, the offender will be asked not to return to Bailonga for the next 30 days, and their return is contigent on their willingness to commit to the above agreements.
-Organizers will also work with the offended party to ensure any boundaries specific to them are followed.
+- After 2 complaints, the violator will be asked not to return to Bailonga for the next 30 days, and their return is contingent on their willingness to commit to the above agreements.
+Organizers will also work with the violated party to ensure any boundaries specific to them are followed.

 - After the first 30 day ban, if another complaint is made, it will result in a 90 day ban.

-- If there are any further infringements after the 90 day ban, the community member will be barred from the event permanently.
+- If there are any further infringements after the 90 day ban, the violator will be barred from the event permanently.

-- Retaliation of any kind against the offended party or the witness for reporting the incident(s) will be considered another infringement and will prompt the process to escalate to the next step.
+- Retaliation of any kind against the violated party or the witness for reporting the incident(s) will be considered another infringement and will prompt the process to escalate to the next step.

 A big thank you to the dance organizers of Tango providence, Tango Forge, Oberlin Contra, Mobtown Ballroom, FOG CITY STOMP, and Bailonga community members for inspiration, structure, and language used in the above document.
 Feel free to use this, as-is or in a modified form, for your own dance event.